ChristianEder/structurizr-typescript/README.md

 ## Limitations

 The current version of this package only supports:
-- People, System & Container entities
+- Person, SoftwareSystem & Container entities
 - Relationships between those entities
 - System Context & Container diagrams
+- Deployment diagrams with DeploymentNode, ContainerInstance and HttpHealthCheck entities

 This specifically excludes:
 - Component & Class entities as well as the related diagrams
 - Custom styles
 - Encrypted workspaces
 - Dynamic diagrams
-- Deployment diagrams
 - Enterprise context diagrams

 Also, as of now the package is not (automatically) tested yet - use at own risk :-)